-A frequently asked question is: ‘How can accounting and Buckaroo reporting cooperate properly?
+A frequently asked question is: "How can accounting and Buckaroo reporting cooperate properly"?
 Since there’s a multitude of accounting packages, the answer to this question could be quite elaborate, listing the specific details of each particular package.
 The explanation provided below however is a basic explanation of an accounting system which applies to every single accounting package.
 The Buckaroo Payment Plaza already offers many formats for the different accounting packages.
 Hence the numerous versions of that specific format.
-Should you however require even more different formats, please let us know.
 The statements can also be provided automatically via the Buckaroo SFTP server.
 In that case, a statement is made available on the SFTP server every day.
 In the online statements, every transaction is immediately visible that is given a place on the statement for that day.
 With these options it’s possible to install automated processing of the ledgers.
 When it comes to the processing in accounting packages that can only work with already paid orders, such as Exact and SAP, it applies that reconciliation of the invoices with the Buckaroo statements is easily performed for invoice numbers in closed ranges by using the order number as a key in the execution chain.

 In the Buckaroo Payment Plaza, bank statements can be downloaded in serveral formats: the MT940 and CAMT053 bank format or the CSV (comma-separated values) format.